Maurits825/AFKScape/README.md

 ### AFKScape
 * `-git clone https://github.com/Maurits825/AFKScape.git`
 * install unity version 2019.3.7f1 or higher with [Unity Hub](https://unity3d.com/get-unity/download)
-* open the project AFKScape with Unity and wait for the assets to import
+* open the project AFKScape with Unity and wait for the assets to import (this could take a long time if its the first time)
 * install [Visual Studio IDE](https://visualstudio.microsoft.com/downloads/) (or another IDE) to edit and debug
 ### Tools
 * create and activate python virtual env